euctrl-pru/website/_pages/about.md

 The [PRB Dashboard](http://www.eurocontrol.int/prudata/dashboard/rp2_2016.html)
-is delivered by PRU to the European Commission/PRB on a quaterly basis and is the formal and official source of data in the context of Single European Sky (SES) legislation.
+is delivered by PRU to the European Commission/PRB on a quaterly basis and is the formal and official source of data in the context of the Single European Sky (SES) legislation.
-It covers only the FAB/Member States subject to SES legislation.
+The PRB Dashboard covers only the FABs/Member States subject to SES legislation.

 The PRU website (this site) and its [Data Download](/data/) and [Visualisations](/graphs/) sections cover all Eurocontrol Member States.